elsassph/fusetools-haxe/readme.md

 </JavaScript>
 ```

-`app.js` would be Haxe generated, and to expose these view scripts we can write:
+`app.js` would be Haxe generated, and to expose these view scripts we need to write:

 ```haxe
 class App {